Outstanding Graduate Coordinator Award

 The Outstanding Graduate Coordinator Award recognizes the exemplary service of a graduate coordinator.
 Graduate coordinators provide an invaluable service to the university and its community of students, faculty and staff, and the award is one of the few opportunities available to recognize these individuals.

 One award is presented, and nominees must have served as a graduate coordinator for two years as of Sept.
 1 of the current year to be eligible.
 Past recipients of the award are eligible for nomination if five or more years have elapsed since they received the award.
-All prizes will be announced in spring of 2024.
+All prizes will be announced in spring.

 Eligibility